-To explore the influence of the failure direction within a line on the system performance, we carry out experiments in opposite directions and two directions.
-The results show that the failure direction has little influence on the network vulnerability, as shown in Figure \ref{fig:f12}.
-The degradation of system performance depends mainly on the failure of critical lines or stations.
+To explore the influence of the failure direction within a line on the URT network vulnerability, we carry out experiments in opposite directions of failure and two directions of failure, respective.
+The results in Figure \ref{fig:f12} show that the failure direction has little influence on the vulnerability.
+Instead, the decline of network performance depends mainly on the failure of critical lines or stations.
 Combined with Figures \ref{fig:f11} and \ref{fig:f12}, the significant decline in vulnerability index $\psi_\text{long} (\textbf{G}', t,\tau_\text{disr})$ occurs mainly after the failure of several specific stations or the cumulative failure of multiple stations.
-In addition, according to the importance ranking in Section \ref{section4.2}, a high level of importance of a single line or station does not mean that it has a great influence on the network vulnerability.
+In addition, high ranking of importance of a single line or station, according to the Section \ref{section4.2}, does not mean that it has a great influence on the network vulnerability.
 The degree of influence on the network vulnerability is often the cumulative effect of multiple stations or lines.
 Therefore, it is necessary to avoid the continuous failure of multiple stations, especially the failure of an entire line and connected lines.

-Finally, we test the influence of special interval failure, i.e., two or three adjacent stations fail simultaneously in the Beijing URT network, on vulnerability.
-The first method of interval failures is similar to the continuous failure of multiple stations.
-The failure process first occurs within an operating line where the most important interval first fails.
-Then, according to the sequence of line importance, intervals on other operation lines fail.
-The results are similar, as shown in Figure \ref{fig:f13}.
-Interval failures within the same line degrade system performance faster than station failures.
-In addition, the segmented and stratified decline of the vulnerability curve is still evident.
-This further indicates that the dominant loss of the URT system performance is due to the failure of certain critical stations and lines.
+At last, we focus on the influence of special interval failure (i.e., two or three adjacent stations fail simultaneously) on URT network vulnerability.
+The simulation method of interval failures is similar to that of continuous failure of multiple stations.
+The simulation starts from the highest-importance operational line to the lowest-importance one in Table \ref{tab:my-table3}, and within a line the highest-importance interval fails first.
+The results are similar as shown in Figure \ref{fig:f13}.
+Interval failures within the same line degrade network performance faster than station failures.
+The segmented and stratified decline of the vulnerability curve is still evident, indicating that the dominant loss of the URT network performance is due to the failure of certain critical stations and lines.